libtropic

 ### Linking

-target_link_options(lt-util PRIVATE -Wl,--gc-sections)
+target_link_options(produced_binary PRIVATE -Wl,--gc-sections)

 Using CMAKE switches

-Libtropic is configurable with cmake options.
+Libtropic is configurable with CMake options.
 They are either passed from parent project's CMakeLists.txt, or over prompt when building is invoked.

-# Set trezor_crypto as a cryptography provider
+option(LT_USE_TREZOR_CRYPTO "Use trezor_crypto as a cryptography provider" OFF)

-# Enable firmware update functions and compile firmware update in a form of byte array
+option(LT_ENABLE_FW_UPDATE "Enable firmware update functions and compile firmware update in a form of byte array" OFF)

 # This switch controls if helper utilities are compiled in.
 In most cases this should be ON,